 This is the last ritual of this ten days long festival called Ganpati Visarjan which follows after Uttarpuja.
 People gathers and take the statue of Lord Ganesh to the nearby river or sea and immerse in the water with prayers of well being.

 There are two kinds of devotees of the festival.
 One who celebrate this at home and others pay a visit to Lord Ganesha at public pandals.
 People with due respect offer their prayer towards Lord Ganesha.
 Friends and families come together, and they spend a splendid time with each other.

-Through the above discussion, one thing is clear that Ganesh Chaturthi is an important and prominent festival of India.
+Through the above discussion, one thing is clear Ganesh Chaturthi is an important and prominent festival of India.
 By having fun and respect devotees observe it.
-The festival has a great variety from start to end during ten-days long.
+The festival has a great variety from start to end.